folio-org/mod-authtoken/README.md

 # Building

 This module requires that the Java Cryptography Extension files be installed, in order to run successfully.
-For Oracle JDK, they can be located at https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html
+OpenJDK ships with them [since 8u161](https://bugs.openjdk.java.net/browse/JDK-8189377), for Oracle JDK, they can be located at https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html

 # Interface